STORIS/material-responsive-grid/README.md

 ### Rows ###

-Rows are contained by a Grid have the following classes:
+Rows must be contained by a Grid and have the following classes:

  - .row - The element that contains columns.
 It uses a negative margin that negates the outer gutter of the first and last columns.
  - .reverse - Reverse direction of this row.